adrianromero/myhelloiot/README.md

-# MyHelloIoT
+# MYHELLOIOT

-MyHelloIoT is a [MQTT](https://en.wikipedia.org/wiki/MQTT) dashboard application inspired in my other MQTT projecty [HelloIoT](https://github.com/adrianromero/helloiot)
+MYHELLOIOT is a [MQTT](https://en.wikipedia.org/wiki/MQTT) dashboard application inspired in my other MQTT project [HelloIoT](https://github.com/adrianromero/helloiot)
-You can use MyHelloIoT as a MQTT client application to publish and subscribe to topics or you can use MyHelloIoT as a client platform to create your own dashboard.
+You can use MYHELLOIOT as a MQTT client application to publish and subscribe to topics or you can use MYHELLOIOT as a client platform to create your own dashboard.
+MYHELLOIOT is a PWA application and it can run on your favorite browser or installed on Windows, MacOS, Linux or Android.

-You can access the application here: [MyHelloIoT](https://adrianromero.github.io/myhelloiot/).
+You can go to the application and install it here: [MyHelloIoT](https://adrianromero.github.io/myhelloiot/).